Due to COVID-19, the Math Lab is now hosted virtually through the Math 52/252 Canvas Shell.

 - 1 credit = 45 hours (about 3 hours per week, on average)

-- Complete a moderate set of online assignments through Canvas.
+2. Complete a set of online assignments through Canvas.